 This book is an invaluable and practical guide to assist accounting and finance practitioners in measuring and comparing financial performance across firms with different business models, different accounting policies and different scales of operations.

 List of tables

 2 Issues with currency and related financial performance measurement techniques

 3 Issues with percentages, ratios and other attempts at absolute measurement scales

 Nic La Rosa, PhD (La Trobe University), CA, CPA is able to draw on over 30 years of industry experience managing complex organisational budgets and leading strategic planning, performance analysis and change management.
-Commencing his career with KPMG, Nic moved into a career of various executive financial and management roles across the Tertiary, Private and Not-for-Profit sectors.
-This includes roles as CFO, Manager Financial Performance Analysis, Business Analyst, Financial Accounting and Manager of Finance and Resources.
-With a PhD in Economics and full accreditation and membership with Chartered Accountants of Australia and New Zealand (CAANZ) and CPA Australia, he has presented on his research at conferences and symposiums in Australia and USA.
+Commencing his career with KPMG, Nic moved into a career of various executive financial and management roles across the tertiary, private and not-for-profit sectors.
+This includes roles as Chief Financial Officer (CFO), Manager Financial Performance Analysis, Business Analyst, Financial Accounting and Manager of Finance and Resources.
+With a PhD in economics and full accreditation and membership with Chartered Accountants of Australia and New Zealand (CAANZ) and CPA Australia, he has presented on his research at conferences and symposiums in Australia and the United States.